 Start by measuring the heads you’re making the wreaths for to get an idea of scale.
 Then cut up the twig or vine that will create the main crown shape, and gently bend it to form the right size of circle.
 (For the flower girls version remember to take into account the length of ribbon you’ll be using to join the back of the wreath).
 Join the vine or branch piece with Parafilm.
 Spray the vine or branch with Design Master spray, and leave it to dry.
 Top tip: We used two different vines, sprayed with two different colours of the Design Master spray, to create a subtle contrast.

-Arrange your blooms and foliage in a small spray, then attach these to the crown by using the no.26 wire in two places, then cover the joins in Parafilm to conceal the wire and join.
+Arrange your peonies, cabbage rose, other blooms and foliage in a small spray, then attach these to the crown by using the no.26 wire in two places, then cover the joins in Parafilm to conceal the wire and join.
 We’ve closely bunched the flowers on one side in our example above, but you could create a crown with flowers across the entire length of the crown if you wanted.

 In this montage above, we’re showing you a different wreath design for a flower girl – with smaller flowers and the silk flowers spread out so the overall look is more delicate.
 In this case, we’ve used a glue gun to attach the flowers rather than wire, which is an easy technique to master!
 We’ve used white satin ribbon here; the use of ribbon gives you another option to include your wedding colours in your overall theme.